Zandaland/glimpse/README.md

 ## 📝 License

-All rights reserved.
-This project is proprietary software.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🐛 Issues & Support